 Meet the Team:

 Molly Archer-Zeff: Editor-in-Chief

 Molly is a third-year Historian at Merton originally from Southend-on-Sea.
 In between defending the reputations of Merton and Essex she decided to start OHR with James and Oliver.
 Molly particularly loves women’s and gender history and detests learning about British kings.

 Originally from Rugby, Oliver is a third-year Historian at Merton.
 Fun fact: He’s a descendant of Anthony Babington, the leader of the Babington plot against Elizabeth I in 1586!

 James is a third-year History student from Merton.
 He lives in Bournemouth and will probably tell you all about how it was ranked the 5th best beach in Europe (TripAdvisor 2019).

-Luke Bateman: Editor, Student Voices and Foundation Myths
+Luke Bateman: Editor, Foundation Myths

 Georgia Prince: Editor, Student Voices